MeZRua/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I'm a first-year PhD student under the supervision of [Dr. XU Weitao](https://www.weitaoxu.com/) in Computer Science, City University of Hong Kong.
-I'm a member of Smart Sensing and Mobile Computing Lab (S2MC).
+I'm a first-year PhD student under the supervision of [Dr. XU Weitao](https://www.weitaoxu.com/) in Department of Computer Science, City University of Hong Kong.
+I'm also a member of Smart Sensing and Mobile Computing Lab (S2MC).
 My research interests include distributed machine learning and mobile computing.
 Prior to this I got my BEng and BEc degree in Computer Science and Financial Engineering at the Sichuan University.